Employers must pay overtime to their employees, unless the employee is exempt.

 What Can I Do if My Employer Is Not Paying Me Overtime?

 You can file a wage claim with the Nevada Labor Commission if your employer owes you overtime wages.
 You can also file a complaint with the U.S. Department of Labor.
 Another option is to hire an attorney to file a lawsuit.
-The Nevada Supreme Court is currently deciding whether an employee can file a private lawsuit to recover overtime wages based on Nevada law.
+The Nevada Supreme Court determined that an employee can file a private lawsuit to recover overtime wages based on Nevada law.
 Employees can file a lawsuit under federal law if they meet the requirements.

 If I Win a Lawsuit, to What Am I Entitled?

-If you win a lawsuit for overtime pay, then you are entitled to back pay for overtime for up to two years before filing the lawsuit.
+If you win a lawsuit for overtime pay, then you are entitled to back pay for overtime for up to two years before filing the lawsuit, or three years if the violation was “willful.”
 Under federal law, you can also be awarded “liquidated damages” equal to the amount in back pay you recover.
 In other words, if you recover $2,000 in back pay for overtime, then you could receive an additional $2,000 in liquidated damages.
 However, liquidated damages are not available if the employer reasonably believed it was not violating the law.

 Punitive damages are also available if an employer retaliates against you for filing an overtime pay lawsuit.
 Finally, an employer who loses a lawsuit may have to pay your attorney’s fees and costs.